 wi=i

-Where l is the length of haplotypes, PMHiis the fraction of fully methylated and un-methylated haplotype with i loci.
+Where l is the length of haplotypes, PMHiis the fraction of fully successive methylated with i loci.
 For a haplotype of length L, we considered all the sub-strings with length from 1 to L in this calculation. wi is the weight for i-locus haplotype.
 We typically used wi=i or wi=i2 to favor the contribution of longer haplotyes.
 In the present study, wi=i was applied.
 Quantile normalization, standardization (scale) as well as the batch effect elimination33 were applied and the top quantile 15% MHL regions were selected in heatmap analysis to investigate the tissue relationship.
 The Euclidean distance and Ward.D aggregation were applied in the heatmap plot (R, gplots package).

 Developmental germ layers and tissue specific MHB regions.